josemanuel657/Bright-womens-hospital-WebApp/readme.md

 - **Project Role:**
   - **Jose Manuel Perez Jimenez** served as an assistant lead software engineer, contributing significantly to the pathfinding and map-building components of the application.
 His responsibilities included gathering software requirements, creating UML diagrams, implementing core algorithms, and deploying the application.

-## Testimonials

-- **Instructor Feedback:**
-  - Jose was recognized as an outstanding full-stack, assistant lead engineer.
-His contributions were pivotal to the success of the project, with peers noting his exceptional coding skills and work ethic.

-## Contact Information

-For any questions regarding the project, please contact:

-**Wilson Wong, Ph.D.**
-Associate Teaching Professor
-Computer Science Department
-Worcester Polytechnic Institute
-Email: wwong2@wpi.edu

 ## Interface Screenshots

 Here are some screenshots of the application in action: